sagemath/trac_to_gh/Issue 425.md

 # Issue 425: Squash warning cause by using "-Wstrict-prototypes" in cython

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/425

 Original creator: mabshoff